Auston-Zhang/my-app/README.md

 ## Requirements
 You may need 4 things to run it locally:

 1. Node.js - Angular requires an [active LTS or maintenance LTS version](https://nodejs.org/about/releases) of Node.js..
-You may run 'node -v' in terminal window to check the version.
+You may run `node -v` in terminal window to check the version.
 2. npm package manager, you may use 'npm -v' to check the npm manager version.
-You may refer to [This Page] (https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) to get npm.
+You may refer to [This Page](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) to get npm.
-3. Install the Angular CLI by the command: 'npm install -g @angular/cli'
+3. Install the Angular CLI by the command: `npm install -g @angular/cli`
 4. clone this repo and run `ng serve` to see it running locally

 ## Development server